aluo-x/daam-i2i/README.md

   plt.imshow(heatmap)
   ```

-- BBox based here.
-The bounding box upper left and bottom right corner needs to be specified.
-Again latent height and width are valid ranges.
+- **BBox-based:** The bounding box's upper left and bottom right corner needs to be specified.
+Again latent height and width are valid ranges (i.e. for SDV2 the top-left corner of the bbox cannot be more lefter or higher than 0,0 and the bottom-right corner of the bbox cannot be more righter or downer than 63,63).
   ```python
   # Example
   # Compute heatmap for latent bbox pixels with corners specified